josshartmann/de-northwind-indicium/README.md

 docker-compose up
 ```

 This will launch two PostgreSQL databases: one for the source and another one for the destination.
-I have chosen PostgreSQL as the destination database due to its familiarity and as a continuation of the choice made for the source database.

 3. Create a virtual environment using the following commands (optional but recommended):